University of Colorado Denver researcher Marin Lockley was a member of the team that found the well-preserved footprints.

 While paleontologists knew that some crocodiles from the “age of dinosaurs” were more adapted to life on land than their modern relatives, these were small animals about one meter long with footprints showing they walked on all fours.

-“It shocked us to learn that the trackways represent bipedal animals 3-4 meters long,” said team leader Professor Kyung Soo Kim, Chinju National University of Education.
+“It shocked us to learn that the trackways represent bipedal animals 3-4 meters (10-13 feet) long,” said team leader Professor Kyung Soo Kim, Chinju National University of Education.

-The team named the 18-24 cm-long tracks Batrachopus grandis emphasizing the large size in comparison with much older and smaller 2-3 long cm tracks of the Batrachopus type, commonly found in the Jurassic of North America.
+The team named the 18-24 cm-long (7-9 in-long) tracks Batrachopus grandis emphasizing the large size in comparison with much older and smaller 2-3 cm-long (about 1 in-long) tracks of the Batrachopus type, commonly found in the Jurassic of North America.

 “Nobody expected such large bipedal crocs,” said Martin Lockley, a University of Colorado professor who has been studying fossil footprints in Korea for 30 years.
 “The Jinju Formation is so rich in tracks; you can read the entire ecology.”